 Hey there!
 We understand how challenging it can be to decide on a Martial Arts School, there are so many to choose from, which is why we created this informative guide giving you the details you’ll need to pick the best option for your child.
 Then sit back, relax, and watch them succeed!

 If your child has expressed an interest in learning martial arts, then the first thing you need to do is find a great martial arts school.
-There are many schools in the Elkhart and Mishawaka area which may meet your needs, but there are plenty of details to consider before making a decision.
+There are many schools in the Elkhart, Mishawaka, & South Bend area which may meet your needs, but there are plenty of details to consider before making a decision.

 Reasons for Choosing Martial Arts

 While your son or daughter may want to learn the martial arts moves they’ve seen on their favorite tv shows, your reasons are probably a bit different and may include:

 Improve discipline and focus

 Martial arts classes will help your child meet these goals, but you will need to select a style of martial arts for them to practice.